spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/uninstall.md

 ---

 To uninstall VerteX from your cluster, you need to uninstall VerteX management plane and Cert Manager.
-Optionally, you may also have installed Image Swap and Reach system, which also need to be uninstalled.
+Optionally, you may have installed Image Swap and Reach system, which also need to be uninstalled.
 This uninstall process applies to both connected and airgap instances of self-hosted VerteX.

 :::warning